-SixToken is a Sixscape product for mobile devices (currently Android and iOS) to support Strong Client Authentication [provide link to article on SCA].
+SixToken is a Sixscape product for mobile devices (currently Android and iOS) to support Strong Client Authentication.
 It turns your phone into an “authentication token” for use with online services (e.g. web-based accounting) or workstation login (Windows or MacOS).

 To use SixToken, you must have an Identity Registration Protocol IRP [include link to IRP writeup] account on some server that you have access to.
 The authentication to this account can be via username/password or SCA (via client certificate).

 At setup time, SixToken allows you to easily and securely obtain cryptographic key material (X.509 Client digital certificate and private key) using our IRP.
 It also creates an account for Firebase Push Notification at Google, which will be used during SCA.

 When doing SCA, the user will connect to the Server application or workstation login handler as usual, providing just a username (no password).
 The Server application (which has a copy of the user’s certificate, including their public key), will use that user’s public key to create a crypto challenge.
 This is a short random string of characters, encrypted with the user’s public key.
 This challenge is sent to the user’s phone via push notification.
 It is not necessary for this transmission to be encrypted.
 The phone will allow the user to unlock their private key, using biometric (if the phone provides this, else a PIN).
 The unlocked private key is used to decrypt the challenge, with the result be returned to the server application via HTTP (again, no encryption is required, but can be used if desired).
 If the server receives the same random string that it encrypted to create the Crypto Challenge, that is considered proof of user’s identity (only they should have the private key necessary to answer the Challenge).

 Upon confirmation of the user’s identity, access is granted to the online service or workstation.